wagtail-nest/wagtail-personalisation/docs/editor_guide/segments_dashboard.rst

 Using the dashboard view
 ------------------------

-The advantages of using the dashboard view:
+Advantages of using the dashboard view:

 * Offers a more pleasing visual representation of segments.
 * Focused on giving insights about your segments at a glance.